Balaji-Rishi/zohopay-App/README.md

 * Frontend uses React.js with Axios to consume backend APIs

 Screenshots
-(Add screenshots here if available)
+(Add newscreenshots here if any new functionality is available)
 1. Sign In
 ![image](https://github.com/user-attachments/assets/3d2e001c-3ab3-42a9-b2e3-af52ba4c5ea0)